Yes! But never in blue-bin mixed recycling. Bags get stuck in the recycling-sorting machines, which can be dangerous for workers.

 Only recycle empty, clean, and dry plastic bags, no matter where you bring them.
 Grocery stores and recycling centers may accept different bags, so read on for specifics.
 If you’re not sure whether a bag is accepted for recycling, ask for help or throw the bag in the trash so you don’t contaminate the bin.

-At grocery stores, only recycle the plastic bag types listed on this poster (image on right).
+At grocery stores, only recycle the plastic bag types listed on this poster (image on right) or the recycler's "What Goes in The Plastic Bag Recycling" website.
 Also,

 - Only bring in small batches of bags.
 Grocery stores don’t usually have space to accept a large load of bags.